 - A blacklist is not a good protection because with so many different protocols, schemes, encodings and super complex URI syntax, bypasses will most certainly occur.
 Because of this, a whitelist is a better approach.

 - When developing REST API’s, it is better to accept other HTTP verbs than POST and GET which will make it harder for a SSRF vulnerability to make correct requests to the API service.
 If a SSRF vulnerability is only able to make internal GET requests it won’t be able to speak with the API.
 It is also important to validate both the request and response to internal services.

 - Services such as Kibana, Redis, Elasticsearch, MongoDB and Memcached do not per default require authentication, and adding that to those services may make it harder to exploit a SSRF vulnerability.

 The most common way for Detectify to detect this kind of vulnerability is by using Out-of-Band-Exploitation.
 For each test we generate a unique string, which we then try to send a request to as part of the domain name.
 For a specific test we might generate foobar.
 We then make a request to the server including foobar.poem.detectify.com.
 If the nameserver for that subdomain then get a lookup-request for foobar we know that the server has tried to send a request to it, even if we were unable to read the response.
 For specific tests we may have other solutions in place.

 Start your Detectify free trial today.

-Written by: Kristian Bremberg Linus Särud Detectify is automated web application scanner checking for 1000+ known vulnerabilities including OWASP Top 10 and SSRF.
+Detectify is an automated web application scanner powered by real hacker payloads and brings you the latest critical vulnerability research so you can find weaknesses in time.
 Start your Detectify free trial today to see whether your applications are vulnerability to SSRF and more.